liquibase/liquibase-contribute-site/docs/code/issue-resolution-expectations.md

 ### Provide a Detailed Analysis

-Rather than just reporting a bug, investigate and document where in the codebase the problem might be.
-This dramatically reduces the time anyone needs to implement a fix.
+Rather than just reporting a bug, investigate and document what is happening as precisely as you can.
+Even without a development background, a well-written analysis dramatically reduces the time needed to diagnose and fix an issue.

-A useful analysis might include:
+**For everyone:** Document the behavior in as much detail as possible:

+- The exact inputs you provided (changelog, command, configuration)
+- The exact output or error you received
+- What you expected to happen instead
+- Whether the behavior changes with different Liquibase versions, databases, or environments

+**If you are familiar with the Liquibase codebase or Java development**, you can go deeper:

 - **Which class, method, or module** is likely involved
 - **What is happening vs. what should happen** at the code level